 When to See a Veterinarian

-You don't have to rush your Chihuahua to the local veterinarian just because they ate a mouthful of grass.
-As long as they didn't consume any toxic chemicals or plants in the process, it should pass through their digestive system, regardless of whether they vomit afterwards.
-If your Chihuahua vomits before eating grass, though, it could be a sign of an underlying illness, in which case you should schedule an appointment to see the veterinarian ASAP.
+You don't have to rush your Chihuahua to the local veterinarian just because he ate a mouthful of grass.
+As long as he didn't consume any toxic chemicals or plants in the process, it should pass through his digestive system, regardless of whether he vomits afterwards.

 How to Stop Your Chihuahua from Eating Grass

 While common behavior among dogs, many owners prefer their Chihuahuas to not eat grass.
-It increases the risk of toxicosis, parasites, intestinal blockages, and it can lead to tooth decay.
+It exposes them to unknown chemicals and substances; increases the risk of intestinal blockages; and it can lead to tooth decay.
 So, how do you stop your canine companion from feasting on your lawn?

-Start by walking your Chihuahua on a leash instead of allowing them to roam free.
-Most Chihuahuas know they shouldn't be eating grass, so they'll sneak out of their owner's sight to engage in this behavior.
-But if you walk your Chihuahua on a leash, you can supervise them the entire time.
-Besides, allowing your Chihuahua to go outside without supervision places them at risk for serious injury from snakes, hawks, foxes and other predators.
+Start by walking your Chihuahua on a leash instead of allowing him to roam free.
+Most Chihuahuas know they shouldn't be eating grass, so they'll sneak out of their owner's sight to engage in this activity.
+But if you walk your Chihuahua on a leash, you can supervise him the entire time.
+Besides, allowing your Chihuahua to go outside unsupervised places him at risk for serious injury from snakes, hawks, foxes and other predators.

 Divert Your Chihuahua's Attention